I may get paid commission for purchases made after clicking a link in this post.

-Ever wondered how bloggers make an income?
+Ever wondered how bloggers get paid?
 Or perhaps you have a blog and want to know how to monetize it?
 Or maybe you want to increase your blogging income, but you are not quite sure how to go about it?
 Then this post is for you!
-Read on to find out the answer to that all-important question: How do blogs make money?
+Read on to find out the answer to that all-important question: How do you make money blogging in 2024?

-If I could have a pound every time someone asks me the question ‘How do blogs make money?’
-I would be a rich woman!
+If I could have a pound (or dollar, or euro!) for every time someone asks me the question ‘How do you make money with a blog?’
+I would be a very rich woman!
 The conversation goes something like this…

 New Acquaintance: So, what do you do?